WebOfTrustInfo/rwot7-toronto/draft-documents/A_DID_for_everything.md

 The diverse application of decentralized identifiers (DIDs) will have substantial influences in broader applications on a global scale.
 The seamless provenance of physical objects or data items through any value chain has major implications on the risk and value properties of the processed data.

 Within any dynamic process, participating entities have substantial interest in the authenticity and trustworthiness in any individual step.
-Data that is accumulated with an unforgeable audit trail that references decentralized identifying information (Person, Device or any other Entity) for any transformation step holds greater value then it would have without such property.
+Data that is accumulated with an unforgeable audit trail that references decentralized identifying information (Person, Device or any other Entity) for any transformation step holds greater value then it would have without such properties.

 Managing the sustainability of the commons requires mechanisms to value natural capital and to account for the externalities that arise from human activities.
 This should attribute extractions from and contributions to the commons by organisations, organisms, machines and information.
 We need to identify these entities and we must identify both positive and negative impacts these entities are having on the commons.
 Knowing what these impacts are enables us to count what matters and to put a value on what counts.

-As an example, carbon production or carbon emission reduction activities must be identified in order to generate carbon credits that put a price on carbon in the economy.

-The promise of a overarching prevalence through the broad use of DIDs also is the key component for achieving the vision of a _circular economy_, a regenerative system in which resource input and waste, emission, and energy leakage are minimized by slowing, closing, and narrowing energy and material loops.
+The promise of a overarching prevalence through the broad use of DIDs also is the key component for achieving the vision of a *circular economy*, a regenerative system in which resource input and waste, emission, and energy leakage are minimized by slowing, closing, and narrowing energy and material loops.
 This can be achieved through long-lasting design, maintenance, repair, reuse, remanufacturing, refurbishing, recycling, and upcycling.
 This contrasts with a linear economy which is a self-destructing, catastrophic 'take, make, dispose' model of production.

-[Moses: I think we should create a definitions section here, and move all the definitions into this section?]

 ## Comprehensive Solution